 The Board of Directors has determined that, with the exception of Messrs.
-Ken Xie and Michael Xie, who are employees of Fortinet, all of the current members of the Board of Directors are "independent directors" as that term is defined in Nasdaq's listing standards.
+Ken Xie and Michael Xie, who are employees of Fortinet, all of the current members of the Board of Directors and nominees for director are "independent directors" as that term is defined in Nasdaq's listing standards.